If you have questions about services, please contact City Hall at 509-720-5000 or email firstname.lastname@example.org.

 If you wish to receive updates on impacted city services, sign up for email notifications.

 City Council meetings continue to occur at 6 p.m. on Tuesdays at City Hall.
-Given Spokane Valley is in Phase I of the recovery process, the public is not allowed to attend City Council meetings in-person at this time.
+Currently, the public may attend City Council meetings in-person with a mask on due to the current mask mandate.
 Anyone can watch each meeting live on SVTV Channel 14, stream it from the web, join the Zoom meeting or watch later via the city's website.
-People can provide public comment by sending their comment(s) by 4 p.m. the day of each meeting to firstname.lastname@example.org.
+People can provide public comment by sending their comment(s) by 4 p.m. the day of each meeting to email@example.com.
 You can also sign up by 4 p.m. the day of each meeting to provide live oral comments during the public comment period of each formal meeting, which are on the second and fourth Tuesdays of each month.

-The Permit Center at City Hall is closed, except by appointment.
-Call 509-720-5240 or email the center to make a virtual or phone appointment.
-Please consider using the city's ONLINE PERMIT PORTAL or email permit applications, questions and reports to email@example.com.
-For planning or zoning questions, email firstname.lastname@example.org.
+The Permit Center at City Hall is open.
+You can also call 509-720-5240 or email the Permit Center to make a virtual or phone appointment.
+Please consider using the city's ONLINE PERMIT PORTAL or email permit applications, questions and reports to firstname.lastname@example.org.
+For planning or zoning questions, email email@example.com.

-City parks are open for recreation.
-Many Parks and Recreation Department programs have been cancelled or postponed.
-For up-to-date information parks and recreation events, programs and services, please visit their website.
+City parks are open for recreation and pools are operating on a rotating schedule.
+For up-to-date information on parks and recreation events, programs and services, please visit their website.